 Caribbean Stud Poker is a variation of poker where, instead of challenging each other, the players challenge the banker, attempting to create a better combination.
-Ca' Vendramin Calergi and Ca' Noghera both have rooms dedicated to this five card variation of poker.
+The Ca' Noghera venue has rooms dedicated to this five cards variation of poker.

 What are the main differences?

 Playing Caribbean Stud Poker means challenging the banker, not the players.
 Another difference is also represented by the “progressive jackpot”: by betting on ANTE the player acquires the right to a share in it.